Date of Degree

 David's obsession with the art and architecture of ancient Rome revealed in his Roman albums, for example, combined with his fascination for the popular vedute genre exemplified in compositions by Robert, Panini, and Piranesi, inspired him to reconsider how architecture could be used in new and significant ways in representations of historical subjects.
 This study investigates the multiple sources of architectural inspiration that served David throughout his career and inspired him to create a powerful architectural language.
 Comparisons between painting and architecture, including representations of architecture in painting, are fully explored for in the art of David, painting and architecture are not dichotomous.
 Rather, the two mediums are inextricably linked and together can be understood to embody the thoughts, pursuits, and passions of an epoch.

 Kraus, Heidi Elizabeth.
-"David, architecture, and the dichotomy of art." dissertation, University of Iowa, 2010.
+"David, architecture, and the dichotomy of art."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.